 Skip to main content

 Dr. Nathan C. Walker is a consulting editor of the peer-reviewed journal Religion & Education (Taylor & Francis).
-With expertise in law, religion, and education, Dr. Walker has published five books and various policy reports and articles.
+With expertise in law, religion, and education, Dr. Walker has published five books and various policy reports and research articles.

 Books